dogweather/forkful/content/en/c/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?

-Complex numbers consist of a real part and an imaginary part, represented as `a + bi` where `i` is the square root of `-1`.
-Programmers work with complex numbers in various fields such as electrical engineering, quantum computing, and fluid dynamics, harnessing their unique properties for simulations, signal processing, and solving specific types of mathematical equations.

 ## How to:
 In C, complex numbers are supported by the Standard Library, specifically `<complex.h>`.
 To utilize them, declare variables with the `double complex` type (or `float complex` for single precision).
 Here's how to perform basic operations:

 ```c